15 Significant Challenges of Entrepreneurship + the Fixes

 1. Lacking capital

 The fix?
-Before doing anything else, create a clear business plan that includes estimated funding needs.
+Before doing anything else, create a clear business plan with estimated funding needs.
 Then, identify potential funding sources.

 2. Having inconsistent income

 When you’re an employee with a consistent schedule, you know how much you’re going to get paid.
-That’s not the case when you’re an entrepreneur.
+That’s not the case with entrepreneurship.

 Some months, you may do a ton of business.
 But, some months may be very slow.
 This is especially true for seasonal enterprises.